HaojieZheng/BadmintonScoreCounter/Readme.txt

         Manage Player Screen can now change player photo 1.2    Fix Landscape mode
-        Add Manage Player screen for deleting players 1.1    Added player names to persistance storage Allow user to store photograph of player
+        Add Manage Player screen for deleting players 1.1    Added player names to persistent storage
+        Allow user to store photograph of player
  1.0    Published into Play Store with only score counting capability